-The disaggregated results suggest that early intervention improves high school graduation, employment, and juvenile arrest rates for females, but has no significant effect on male outcomes.
+The disaggregated results suggest that early intervention improves high school graduation, employment, and juvenile arrest rates for females but has no significant effect on male outcomes.
 Table 6 presents program effects on teen academic outcomes, including IQ scores and high school graduation rates.
-By age 14, initial IQ effects dissipate in all three programs.
-However, the minimal IQ effects belie strong gains among females for several important teen outcomes.
+By age 14, initial IQ effects dissipate in all three programs; however, the minimal IQ effects belie strong gains among females for several important teen outcomes.

-High school graduation effects for females are sizable.
-Females display increases in high school graduation rates (or decreases in drop out rates) of 23, 49, and 29 percentage points in Abecedarian, Perry, and Early Training respectively.
-The Perry result is highly significant (p < 0.001, q = 0.001).
-The Abecedarian and Early Training results, however, do not reject when controlling FDR at q = 0.10.

-Male high school graduation effects, however, are weak or negative.
-Graduation rates decline by 10 and 6 percentage points for Abecedarian and Perry males respectively.
+High school graduation effects are sizeable for females.
+Females display increases in high school graduation rates (or decreases in dropout rates) of 23, 49, and 29 percentage points in the Abecedarian, Perry, and Early Training programs.
+The Perry result is highly significant (p < .001; q = .001); however, the Abecedarian and Early Training results, do not reject when controlling FDR at q = .10.
+Male high school graduation effects are weak or negative, however.
+Graduation rates decline by 10 and 6 percentage points for Abecedarian and Perry males.
 Early Training males are 10 percentage points less likely to drop out.
 No effect is significant.

 Table 7 presents results for teenage economic and social outcomes.
 Females appear to experience positive economic effects from at least one intervention as teenagers.
-In Perry, treated females have teen unemployment rates that are 31 percentage points lower than untreated females (p = 0.03, q = 0.11).
-Treated females also receive roughly 1,600 dollars less in annual government transfers at 19 (p = 0.04, q = 0.13).
-Males, however, derive no significant economic benefits from the interventions during their teenage years.
+In the Perry program, the teen unemployment rate is 31 percentage points lower in treated females than in untreated females (p = .03; q = .11).
+Treated females also receive roughly \$1,600 less in annual government transfers at age 19 (p = .04; q = .13).
+Males derive no significant economic benefits from the interventions during their teenage years, however.

-One program has a significant effect on female teen criminal behavior; Perry females are 34 percentage points less likely to have a juvenile record (p = 0.01, q = 0.05).
-However, this result is not mirrored among males.
+One program has a significant effect on female teen criminal behavior; Perry females are 34 percentage points less likely to have a juvenile record (p = .01, q = .05).
+This result is not mirrored in Perry males.